bamboo120/airbnb-data-analysis/README.md

 2: The popular price is around $100

-3: The top feathers affects the review score rating are:
+3: The top features affects the review score rating are:

 - Keep your place clean
 - describe your place accurate